 Weed Measurements – Know Your Ganja

-When you visit the dispensary, flower is going to be priced and sold according to weight, specifically grams and ounces.
+When you visit the dispensary, the flower is going to be priced and sold according to weight, specifically grams, and ounces.
 Here are the most common quantities of weed to purchase:

 A gram is usually the smallest amount of marijuana available for sale at a dispensary.
 If you’re curious about a new strain, a gram is small enough for two or three sessions.
 Many dispensaries give out free grams with qualifying purchases, especially to new customers.
 For this reason, it always pays to check out a new dispensary.

 Commonly referred to as an eighth, this quantity measures out to 3.5 grams.
 This is one of the most popular quantities.
 You’ll get a few good bowls out of this amount, which usually runs from $20 to $50 depending on the strain.

 This is a quarter, which measures out to 7 grams.
 If you’ve found a strain you love and want to keep a stash around, a quarter fits nicely in a small airtight container.

 The math is probably getting pretty easy at this point, right?
 Four eighths, or two quarters, or 14 grams, make up a half ounce of weed.

 28.35 grams of weed makes up an ounce, which is typically the largest quantity you can buy of a strain at a time.
 If you have a strain you really love and you want some around for consistent daily use, an ounce is a smart investment.
 If you’re buying large quantities of weed, check out some of our favorite airtight storage containers.

 Besides weight, THC content is another important weed measurement.
 The cannabis plant contains many different compounds, known as cannabinoids, and THC is the popular cannabinoid that produces psychoactive effects.
 THC levels are based on the amount of THC in relation to the rest of the plant material.
 In states where recreational cannabis is legal, THC content per plant is usually 15-30%.